StitiS/AHK/README.md

 AHK (AutoHotKey) Tool
 ===
+Do a quick search on the internet and see that AHK is a Windows-based software tool/language.
+You'll need to download it in order to run my script.
 I use AHK for a number of keyboard shortcuts [most all] starting with CapsLock.
 They span simple shortcuts like PageUp and arrows, all the way to a Macro recorder.
 Take a look and dive in.
 Good luck.